gramoli/gramoli.github.io/_posts/2024-07-26-how-to-avoid-generalised-outages.md

 With the advent of Web3, services are naturally becoming decentralised.
 Besides payments, distributed ledgers can now execute arbitrarily complex programs, offering various types of services.
-In a recent research publication [2], we even used a decentralised transportation system to evaluate how blockchains could run a mobility service.
+In a recent research publication [3], we even used a decentralised transportation system to evaluate how blockchains could run a mobility service.
 While most modern blockchains suffer from congestion [3], a more recent blockchain, called Redbelly Blockchain could run this and other real world applications efficiently in a highly decentralised fashion [4], with machines running on different continents.
 This line of work, on tackling dependability through decentralisation, is getting traction in the scientific community.
-Recently a ‘Best Paper’ was awarded by the main scientific conference of the ‘Dependable community for our publication on the ‘Zero Loss Blockchain’ [5] that expands on this scalable blockchain system.
+Recently a ‘Best Paper’ was awarded by the main scientific conference of the Dependable community for our publication on the ‘Zero Loss Blockchain’ [5] that expands on this scalable blockchain system.

 As this blockchain software is moving into production, now is probably the time to deploy